-How Mental Fatigue Affects Physical Endurance
+How Mental Fatigue Impacts Physical Endurance: Boost Your Performance

 As the Tour de France enters its final week, an insidious and underappreciated element is adversely impacting riders’ performances.
 Regardless of your athletic level, understanding this just might change the way that you approach training and competition.